Clinical UM Guideline

 |R93.8||Abnormal findings on diagnostic imaging of other specified body structures|

-The American Society of Reproductive Medicine (ASRM) (2012) defines infertility as the inability to achieve a successful pregnancy after 12 months or more of regular unprotected intercourse.
+The American Society of Reproductive Medicine (ASRM) (2015) defines infertility as the inability to achieve a successful pregnancy after 12 months or more of regular unprotected intercourse.
 Work-up for the diagnosis of infertility should include a comprehensive medical, reproductive, and family history and a physical exam.
-Laboratory testing and diagnostic evaluation may also be appropriate with emphasis on a systematic, expeditious manner and the least invasive method for diagnosis of infertility.
+Laboratory testing and diagnostic evaluation may also be appropriate with emphasis on a systematic approach beginning with the least invasive methods for diagnosis of infertility.

-Abnormalities of the uterus are not common causes of infertility in women, so they should be excluded.
-Tests to check the uterus include ultrasound, sonohysterogram, and hysterosalpingogram.
+Tests to rule out uterine anatomic abnormalities include ultrasound, sonohysterogram, and hysterosalpingogram.
 Ultrasound can be done to diagnose uterine pathology such as myomas.
-Sonohysterogram can also be performed to detect and/or diagnose uterine pathology.
-Sonohysterogram involves injecting saline into the uterine cavity and then using transvaginal ultrasound to view the uterine cavity and can help detect pathology such as endometrial polyps, submucous myomas, and synechiae.
-Occlusion of the fallopian tubes is a cause of fertility and should also be excluded.
+Sonohysterogram which involves injecting saline into the uterine cavity and then using transvaginal ultrasound to view the uterine cavity can detect pathology such as endometrial polyps, submucous myomas, and synechiae.
+Occlusion of the fallopian tubes can cause infertility.
 One exam to evaluate tubal patency is a hysterosalpingogram.
 The hysterosalpingogram involves the use of x-rays and injection of a contrast agent into the cervical canal, uterine cavity, fallopian tubes, and peritoneal cavity to look for blockages.
 Hysterosalpingogram can show developmental anomalies of the uterus or acquired anomalies such as endometrial polyps or submucous myomas.
 A definitive method for the diagnosis and treatment of intrauterine pathology is the hysteroscopy.
 This exam is invasive and should be reserved for use after less invasive methods have been unsuccessful.

 In a retrospective chart review, Acholonu (2011) reported on the comparison of hysterosalpingogram to sonohysterogram for detection of polyps, fibroids, adhesions and septae in infertile women.
 The reports were then compared to hysteroscopy.
 All 149 women underwent hysterosalpingogram and hysteroscopy.
 A total of 110 women had abnormalities found on hysteroscopy; whereas hysterosalpingogram detected abnormalities in 64 women.
 Ninety-three women had sonohysterogram and hysteroscopy.
 Of those 93 women, 77 showed abnormalities on hysteroscopy, while sonohysterogram showed abnormalities on 63 women.
 Those women who showed normal hysterosalpingogram or sonohysterogram did not generally go on to have hysteroscopy.
 Hysterosalpingogram is an important screening tool for infertile women in evaluating the architecture and patency of the fallopian tubes while sonohysterogram can be more reliable for the evaluation of intrauterine abnormalities.

-According to the ASRM (2012), a laparoscopy is indicated if there is suspicion for endometriosis, tubal occlusive disease or significant adnexal adhesions.
+According to the ASRM (2015), a laparoscopy is indicated if there is suspicion for advanced stage endometriosis, tubal occlusive disease or peritoneal factors.
 A 2012 retrospective review by Tsuji and colleagues reported on 127 women with suspected tubal pathology who underwent hysterosalpingogram and subsequent laparoscopy.
-All of the women had suspected tubal pathology found on hysterosalpingogram and 90 women were then found to have tubal pathology also found on laparoscopy.
+All of the women had suspected tubal pathology found on hysterosalpingogram and 90 women were then found to have tubal pathology on laparoscopy.

-The Society of American Gastrointestinal and Endoscopic Surgeons address the use of diagnostic laparoscopy in the 2007 guidelines (based on expert opinion) and state that it is indicated for infertility, particularly after a normal hysterosalpingography.
+The Society of American Gastrointestinal and Endoscopic Surgeons address the use of diagnostic laparoscopy in the 2007 guidelines and based on expert opinion, state that it is indicated for infertility, particularly after a normal hysterosalpingography.

 Adnexal mass: A tumor or mass that occurs on any of the organs next to the uterus.